datashaman/datashaman-webhooks/README.md

         switch (event) {
         case 'ping':
             res.send('Ping');
             break;
         default:
             res.send('Unhandled event: ' + event);
         }
     }));

-    app.listen(8080);
+    app.listen(process.env.PORT || 8080);

-'somesecret' should be replaced with the secret from the webhook page on GitHub.
+`SECRET_TOKEN` should store the secret from the webhook page on GitHub.

+You could also simply copy this app into your base folder, and install the two requirements:

+    cp node_modules/datashaman-webhooks/app.js .
+    npm install --save express bunyan

 You can attach the webhooks router to any route you like, as long it's a post method.